-The Disadvantages of T1-11 Siding
+The Most Common Issues with T1-11 Siding

 - Moisture intrusion—T1-11 siding may look great, but typically it fails due to moisture damage.
 When OSB T1-11 gets wet, it swells, expands, and eventually flakes, chips, and rots.